hbristow/scholar/README.md

 Features
 --------

+- Extracts the following information for each article
+    - title
+    - authors
+    - year
+    - citation count
- - Extract publication title, authors, year, citation count and number of online versions
+    - number of online versions
+    - URL to PDF
+    - URL to Journal entry
+    - URL to citing articles
+    - URL to versions
 - Format results in json, pickle, or nested dicts
 - FieldSets provide an easy way to update the scraper as the Scholar html layout changes
 - Command line interface to extract articles directly to terminal/file

 Scholar is influenced heavily by [scholar.py](https://github.com/ckreibich/scholar.py) from Christian Kreibich, and includes a number of the patches that were incorporated into that.